sysu-software-2022/LoupeRunner/README.md

 2. DefenseSystem_FilePath: Your working directory;
 3. PTYFile: your **.pty** file path;
 4. SeedPath: your seed **.csv** file path;
 5. NeighborhoodVicinitySize: change the bidirectional search domain of seed, if this increase, the search domain will be expand correspondingly.
-Our Suggestion Value: CRISPR-Cas: 10000，TA: 2000
+Our Suggestion: CRISPR-Cas: 10000，TA: 2000
 6. PermissiveClusteringThreshold: this adjust mmseqs cluster parameter(i.e. --min-seq-id) in **step 9**, this will affect sequence similarity.
 For more details, see:  [MMseqs2 User Guide](https://github.com/soedinglab/mmseqs2/wiki)
 7. SortingOverlapThreshold and SortingCoverageThresold: this twos parameters are used to filter **Low matching hit** produced by **PSIBLAST** in **step12**, increase them will result in the spurt of specificity.

+   - (1) SortingOverlapThreshold:

+     Overlap threshold; hits are subject to sorting between two profiles if they overlap by more than the threshold value

+   - (2) SortingCoverageThresold:

+     Coverage threshold; hits are stored if they cover original profile by more than the threshold value
 8. ThreadNum: thread number should be contingent on your **CPU core number**.

 Hint: the most convenient way of managing these relevant paths is create a new directory for processing your data or use existing one and include all your files in this directory.